philmuhire/e-invoicing/README.md

 Up on running an admin account is created with the following credentials `username: 'admin'` and `password: 'password'` this provides an access and refresh token to be used throughout the runtime of the application where authentication is necessary
 * access token lasts for 1 day while refreshToken lasts for 7 days.

+##notification service and testing

+notifications handling by rabbitmq is implemented and working as it should so are the unit and integration tests